Bruised heel bone or something more serious?

 Telemedicine is a convenient option when you need an authoritative answer on why the heel of your foot is sore or not healing as expected, but be wary of websites offering quick fixes and prescription medications without an evaluation by a health care provider or a prescription.

-BPC-157: BPC-157 is a prescription medication that has been found to increase tissue healing and repair.
+BPC-157: BPC-157 is a prescription medication that has been found to increase tissue healing and repair in animal studies.
 The 15 amino acid compound isolated from gastric juice can help in tendon healing.
 This prescription medication requires an evaluation by a health care provider to ensure it is the right choice for you.

 Summary: Heel pain